-The fit note is a record of advice from your doctor, it is not legally binding on you or your employer.
+The fit note is a record of advice from your doctor.
+The note is not legally binding to you or your employer.

 Fit notes are mainly issued by GPs.
 If you are receiving treatment in hospital, your fit note will be issued by a hospital doctor.

 Helping you get back to work

 Studies have shown that being out of work is bad for your health.
 Your chances of returning to work decrease the longer you are on sick leave.
 The sooner you return to work after illness or injury, the more beneficial it will be for you, both mentally and physically.